Faluke-Aikebaier/numpy-grover/README.md

 ## What it does

+It demonstrate the Durr-Hoyer algorithm without quantum hardware.
 The Grover / Durr-Hoyer algorithm searches a pre-evaluated cost array of N points in **O(√N) oracle calls** instead of O(N) — a quadratic speedup on the *search* step.

 ### Honest note on classical hardware